andycroll/bootstrappingio/_posts/2014-06-16-money-ranting.markdown

 ### [The Problem with Profitless Startups](http://nymag.com/daily/intelligencer/2014/04/problem-with-profitless-start-ups.html)

-An article from New York magazine, by [@kevinroose](http://twitter.com/kevinroose).
-Where the fallout for all of us from companies that may cease to exist because they don't have a business model.
+An article from New York magazine, by [@kevinroose](http://twitter.com/kevinroose), discussing the fallout for all of us from companies that may cease to exist because they don't have a business model.

 When you bootstrap, it kinda makes the 'having a way to make money' part of business, a bit more of a focus.